-The day after receiving the letter, Patsy's husband and JonBenet's father John discovered her body in the family's basement.
-Due to a mishandling of the investigation by local and federal authorities, the murder of JonBenet is still largely a mystery.
-However, there are a considerable amount of theories floating around the internet that range from accidental death to sex game gone wrong, and even to an international conspiracy.
+The day after receiving the letter, Patsy's husband and JonBenét's father, John, discovered her body in the family's basement.
+Due to a mishandling of the investigation by local and federal authorities, JonBenét's case is still largely a mystery.
+However, there are a considerable amount of theories floating around the Internet that range from an accidental fatal blow to the head to an international conspiracy.

-Marion Parker was a 12-year-old girl who was abducted from her school in Los Angeles in 1927.
-After the abduction, her kidnapper began sending letters to her father demanding to be paid in gold certificates, and signing them as "The Fox."
-One letter read, "Your daughter's life hangs by a thread and I have a Gillette [a razor brand] ready and able to handle the situation."
-Multiple attempts were made to pay the Fox for Marion's return, but their final confrontation ended in tragedy.
+William Edward Hickman, 19, abducted 12-year-old Marion Parker from her Los Angeles school in 1927.
+After the abduction, Hickman began sending letters to her father demanding to be paid in gold certificates.
+He signed them as "FOX-FATE."
+One letter read: "Your daughter's life hangs by a thread and I have a Gillette ready and able to handle the situation."

-After changing meeting places multiple times, the Fox and Marion's father finally met on a street corner, where Marion's father could see his daughter sitting in the passenger seat of the kidnapper's car concealed up to her neck by clothing and unable to move.
+After changing meeting places multiple times, the "Fox" and Marion's father finally met on a street corner, where Marion's father could see his daughter sitting in the passenger seat of the kidnapper's car concealed up to her neck by clothing and unable to move.
 Once her father handed over the ransom, Marion's body was thrown out of the car and a coroner later testified that she'd been dead for 12 hours.
-Her body had been disemboweled and stuffed with rags, her arms and legs had been cut off, and her eyes were being held open by wires.see more on Marion Parker
+The courts hung Hickman for his offenses in 1928.

 About a month after the postcard incident, Dorothy's body was found in a shallow grave.
-Her head had been bashed in with a hammer and acid had indeed been used to burn off her face.
+An unknown assailant had bashed her head in with a hammer and used acid to burn off her face.